-There have been adjustments made to the HOPE Program because this phase of the HOPE Program is being funded after the U.S. Treasury issued updated guidance on how to use rent assistance funds.
+There have been adjustments made to the HOPE Program because this phase of the HOPE Program is being funded after U.S. Treasury issued updated guidance on how to use rent assistance funds.
 Therefore, these funds have different requirements.
 Other adjustments have been made to streamline the program in order to serve those in need more quickly.
 Changes in the program are listed below:

-- Rent awards are calculated by using the actual monthly amount that a renter owes up to a cap of the county fair market rent for a two-bedroom apartment (previously calculated using the county median rent as the standard amount for rent awards). - Tenants do not have to be behind on their rent when they apply in order to qualify for rent assistance.
+- Household income eligibility threshold is at or below 50 percent of the area median income (previously set at 80 percent of area median income) - Rent awards are calculated by using the actual monthly amount that a renter owes up to a cap of the county fair market rent for a two-bedroom apartment (previously calculated using the county median rent as the standard amount for rent awards). - Tenants do not have to be behind on their rent when they apply in order to qualify for rent assistance.
 However, they must have been behind on rent or utilities at some point since April 1, 2020, or otherwise at risk of eviction or homelessness.